-Tandjung Sari – Oozes tradition and charm in a top-notch location.
+Tandjung Sari Hotel – Oozes tradition and charm in a top-notch location.

 - Area: Prime location about halfway along Sanur.
 Faces the beach and is surrounded by cafés and other facilities along the road.